New Zealand striped skink: Description

 The species has a pointed snout, and a snout–vent length of 76 mm.
 The species is dark brown in colour, with two pale cream stripes along the length of their bodies.

 Distribution and habitat

 The New Zealand striped skink's range includes much of the North Island of New Zealand, ranging from southern Northland Region to the Taranaki Region.
-It it also present on both Great Barrier Island and Little Barrier Island in the Hauraki Gulf.
+It is also present on both Great Barrier Island and Little Barrier Island in the Hauraki Gulf.
 The population on Great Barrier Island represents 50% of all known records of the species from between 1992 and 2022.

 The species typically lives in dense native forest, especially forests dominated by Beilschmiedia tawa.
 They are often found under fallen rotting logs in the bush or under those remaining in pasture after the forest has been cleared.
 They are at least partly arboreal and have been found in the forest canopy among epiphytes and also in standing dead trees.